seredot/kepler-22t/README.md

 # Kepler-22t

-Year 2143, in search of new habitable planets for the humanity, a pod from an outer space expedition mission ship crash lands on Planet Kepler-22t.
+Year 2143, in search of new habitable planets for humanity, a pod from an outer space expedition mission ship crash lands on Planet Kepler-22t.
 While the rest of the crew drops her supplies from the low planet orbit, the sole survivor of the crash fights for her life against the hostile residents of this foreign world.

 A shooter / survival game running on terminal.